djeada/Statistics-Notes/notes/probability_distributions/discrete_distributions/binomial_distribution.md

 ### Example: Company Email Security

 A company's IT department reports that 90% of their employees follow proper email security protocols.
-If 10 employees are randomly chosen for an audit:
+If 10 employees are randomly chosen for an audit.

-a) What is the probability exactly 7 of them follow the security protocols?
-b) What is the probability at least 8 of them follow the security protocols?
-c) What is the probability fewer than 5 employees follow the protocols?

 Given:

 - Probability of success (following protocol) `p = 0.9`
 - Number of trials (employees chosen) `n = 10`

-We use the binomial distribution formula:

-$$P(X = k) = \binom{n}{k} p^k (1-p)^{n-k}$$
+1. What is the probability exactly 7 of them follow the security protocols?

-a) For exactly 7 employees:
+For exactly 7 employees:

 $$P(X = 7) = \binom{10}{7} (0.9)^7 (0.1)^{10-7} = 0.0574$$

+2. What is the probability at least 8 of them follow the security protocols?

-b) For at least 8 employees:
+For at least 8 employees:

 $$P(X \geq 8) = \sum_{k=8}^{10} \binom{10}{k} (0.9)^k (0.1)^{10-k} = 0.9298$$

+3. What is the probability fewer than 5 employees follow the protocols?

-c) For fewer than 5 employees:
+For fewer than 5 employees:

 $$P(X < 5) = \sum_{k=0}^{4} \binom{10}{k} (0.9)^k (0.1)^{10-k} = 0.0001$$